-To analyse the way leisure services are organised to address diverse leisure needs The Photovoice Report builds on Part 1 by considering individual differences in the choice and experience of specific forms leisure (Course Learning Outcome 2), and to investigate and describe how leisure services are organised to address diverse leisure needs in the Australian context (Course Learning Outcome 3).
+To analyse the way leisure services are organised to address diverse leisure needs The Group Photovoice Report builds on the first assessment by considering individual differences in the choice and experience of specific forms leisure, and to investigate and describe how leisure services are organised to address diverse leisure needs in the Australian context.

 Part 2 is a Group Photovoice Report.
-Students will work in groups assigned by the course coordinator, and on leisure sectors related to their area of personal interest (as determined in Part 1).
-Each group will create a Photovoice Report in PowerPoint.
-The visual and textual report will be composed of original photographs that address key issues in the provision and organisation of the group's leisure sector.
-The photographs will be placed on PowerPoint slides with each photograph/slide supported by an extended caption (100 words of text per slide) that describes the purpose and context of the photograph, including a rationale for its inclusion in the Photovoice report.
-The Photovoice report must critically engage with key concepts and theories in leisure studies, and a minimum of six academic sources must be used and cited in the report content (i.e. the photograph captions) with a final slide comprising a reference list.
+Students will work in groups assigned by the course coordinator on leisure sectors related to their area of personal interest (as determined in Part 1).
+Each group will create a Photovoice Report.
+The visual and written report will be composed of original photographs that address key issues in the provision and organisation of the group's leisure sector.
+The Photovoice report will critically engage with key concepts and theories in leisure studies by engaging with academic research.
 See CANVAS for further information, including details on the use of Photovoice as a research method for reaching policy makers to enact social change and community improvement.